Cracko298/Generation-Zero-Save-Documentation/README.md

 - Since the found Value is a 4-Byte Integer, We'll edit the "Int32" value, in this case I will replace the Value with the **2-Star Pvg 90** ID. ([View Image](https://user-images.githubusercontent.com/78656905/228995140-c3263ba6-7d84-468d-810e-f6dea998c94b.jpg)).

+- Save with "Ctrl+S" and startup "Generation Zero".

 # Weapon Item ID List:
 <details>
   <summary>Weapon Item ID's.</summary>